python/mypy/mypyc/doc/native_operations.rst

 .. note::

-  Operations specific to various primitive types are described elsewhere.
-Type-specific operations tend to be faster than any generic operations described here.
+  Operations specific to various primitive types are described in the following sections.

 Operators
 ---------